Roy Campbell (poet): South Africa

 In December 1953, Campbell learned that the University of Natal wished to confer an honorary doctorate upon him.
-Overjoyed, "at this belated recognition from his native land," Campbell began planning what would be his final visit to South Africa.
+Overjoyed "at this belated recognition from his native land", Campbell began planning what would be his final visit to South Africa.
 When Campbell arrived in Durban on 18 March, he was greeted by his brother George, his former schoolmaster Cecil (Bill) Payn, and many other friends and acquaintances, who swept him off to a rowdy party.
 While staying with his elderly mother, Campbell wrote to his friend Rob Lyle, "I'm sitting on my mother's stoep overlooking Pietermaritzburg, Table Mountain, and the Valley of a Thousand Hills.
-From her back stoep you can see the Drakensburg range, Cobalt and indigo taking up the whole horizon with incredible rock formations... like rampaging dragons and saw-toothed dinosaurs.
+From her back stoep you can see the Drakensburg range, Cobalt and indigo taking up the whole horizon with incredible rock formations ... like rampaging dragons and saw-toothed dinosaurs.
 Nearer, bright green and yellow, forests and crags, are the Kaarkloof and Inthloraan ranges."

 The honorary degree was awarded in a graduation ceremony at Pietermaritzburg City Hall on 20 March 1954.
-At the ceremony, Campbell abandoned his carefully prepared notes and instead of giving, "the dignified discussion of poetry his audience expected, he trotted out all his political hobby-horses."
+At the ceremony, Campbell abandoned his carefully prepared notes and instead of giving "the dignified discussion of poetry his audience expected, he trotted out all his political hobby-horses."
 Campbell shocked his primarily Anglo-African audience with a vigorous denunciation of both the United Kingdom and the British Empire.
-Though Campbell denounced South African Prime Minister D.F.
-Malan and the white supremacist National Party for what he called, "the dangerous and suicidal plight of our country," Campbell's anti-British, pro-South African speech was interpreted by his hearers as a defense of apartheid.
-Campbell's audience also listened with mounting horror as he dubbed Winston Churchill, "a valiant but superannuated Beefeater," and Franklin Delano Roosevelt, "a tittering zombie," for having given Eastern Europe to Joseph Stalin during the Yalta Conference.
+Though Campbell denounced South African Prime Minister D. F. Malan and the white supremacist National Party for what he called "the dangerous and suicidal plight of our country," Campbell's speech was interpreted by his hearers as a defense of apartheid.
+Campbell's audience also listened with mounting horror as he dubbed Winston Churchill "a valiant but superannuated Beefeater," and Franklin Delano Roosevelt "a tittering zombie", for having given Eastern Europe to Joseph Stalin during the Yalta Conference.
 Campbell also characteristically praised the anti-communist government of Spain under Franco.